Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 (prelab-2)=
 # Pre-Lab 2: Tutorial for Monte Carlo Methods (Do)

-This pre-lab uses XLrisk as the main implementation method; however, these all of these tasks can be done within python as well through monaco or pyMC (either one combined with the Copulas package).
+This pre-lab uses XLrisk (for Excel users) and monaco + pandas (for Python Users) as the main implementation method; however, these all of these tasks can be done within other packages in python such as the pyMC and copulas packages.

+In this pre-lab we will discuss the Monte Carlo Method with its implementations and do a short example of coin-flipping that loosely relates to Lab-2.
+Keep in mind that the XLRisk and monaco + pandas sections are almost identical on purpose.

+::::{tab-set}

+:::{tab-item} XLRisk

 ## Functions

+In XLRisk, there is a series of functions for defining a random variate, of which the bare minimum for this pre-lab are here, with a more extensive list in {ref}`sec:software`.

+- =RiskBernolli() # For a Bernoulli Variate (you can also use =binominal() )
+- =RiskCorMat() # For Copulas

-## Correlations
+## Correlations between distributions (Copula)

+In this case, we consider copulas as forcing a distribution to assume the behavior of another one.
+An example of this would be if a person goes to an expensive hotel, it is more likely that they would get expensive food, tours, and everything else on their trip.

+Copulas are joint cumulative d.fs for which the marginal d.f of each variable is $U[0,1]$ across the co-domain.

+And the gaussian copula, aka two gaussian distributions linked together with a copula, looks like this:

+image from hell, norway

+In XLrisk, this is represented through RiskCorMat, which takes a matrix and applies it to a

 ## Trials